symfony/symfony-docs/console/style.rst

-    If you create a ``SymfonyStyle`` instance with an ``OutputInterface`` object that is not an instance of :class:`Symfony\\Component\\Console\\Output\\ConsoleOutputInterface`, the ``getErrorStyle()`` method will have no effect and the returned object will still output to the standard output instead of the error output.
+    If you create a ``SymfonyStyle`` instance with an ``OutputInterface`` object that is not an instance of :class:`Symfony\\Component\\Console\\Output\\ConsoleOutputInterface`, the ``getErrorStyle()`` method will have no effect and the returned object will still write to the standard output instead of the error output.